-Prerequisite: admission to student teaching.
+Prerequisite: admission to student teaching,

-Ed 495 LABORATORY EXPERIENCE AND (0-8) 8 Teacher Education SEMINAR IN THE SECONDARY SCHOOL Includes observation, participation, teaching, and allied activiti direction of a selected regular teacher in a secondary school in cor College Supervisors.
-Fall and Winter terms.
-Prerequisite: admission to student teaching.
-Ed 499 INDEPENDENT STUDY 1-3 Individual research is conducted under the supervision of a fac culty member.
+Ed 499 INDEPENDENT STUDY

+Individual research is conducted under the supervision of a faculty member.
 Offered every term.

-Prerequisite: approval of Department Chairman.
-Physical Education Physical Education Joseph M. Pease, Chairman Professor Joseph M. Pease; Associate Professors Louis C. Cullen, Marvin L. Giersch, and Adolph M. Kuss; Assistant Prof essors Carol Hughes, Joan M. Sanders, Carol Seale, and Charles H. Walker; Instructors Daniel Antolik, William E. Hayes, and Jo ohn McNitt.
-The objectives of the Department of Physical Education are: To provide for the preparation of skilled teachers of physical well as qualified persons in the allied areas of recreation and coa To provide a meaningful program in individual and dual sports carry-over value of these activities for all students; , stressing the To provide extracurricular experiences for all students in he alth, physical education, and recreation; To provide professional leadership for the recreational and ath of the students. iletic activities DIGUELOS OS ARTO RECORDO MISTO A MAIOR NA BACHELOR OF ARTS DEGREE WITH A MAJOR IN PHYSICAL EDUCATION General Studies 41 Specific Departmental Requirements PE 170, Introduction to Health, Physical Education, and Recreation 2 3 PE 189, Foundation of Physical Education I PE 191, Foundation of Physical Education II 3 PE 200, Foundation of Physical Education III 2 PE 243, Health and Safety Education 3 PE 254, Adaptive Physical Education 2 PE 260, Anatomical Kinesiology 3 PE 360, Physiological Kinesiology 3 PE 370, Physical Education in Elementary School PE 496, Seminar in Current Issues, Trends, and Problems 3 2 PE 450, Schillar in Current 135063, Frencis, and Fresteins 26 133
+Troy D. Bledsoe, Chairman

+Associate Professors Troy D. Bledsoe, Louis C. Cullen,

+Marvin L. Giersch, and Adolph M. Kuss; Assistant Professors

+Joan M. Sanders, Carol Seale, and Charles H. Walker;

+Instructors Daniel Antolik, William E. Hayes, and John McNitt.

+The objectives of the Department of Physical Education are:

+To provide for the preparation of skilled teachers of physical education as well as qualified persons in the allied areas of recreation and coaching;

+To provide a meaningful program in individual and dual sports, stressing the carry-over value of these activities for all students;

+To provide extracurricular experiences for all students in health, physical education, and recreation;

+To provide professional leadership for the recreational and athletic activities of the students.

+BACHELOR OF ARTS DEGREE WITH A MAJOR IN PHYSICAL EDUCATION
-Other Departmental Requirements

-Six hours to be selected from the courses listed below.
-PE 164, Advanced First Aid 1 PE 224, Prevention & Care of Athletic Injuries 2 PE 300, Theory & Teaching of Folk & Social Dance 3 PE 315, Rules & Mechanics of Officiating 2 PE 350, Tests & Measurements in Physical Education 3 PE 375, Psychology of Coaching & the Conduct of Competitive Sports 3 PE 480, Organization & Administration of Health, Physical Education and Recreation 3 PE 499, Independent Study 1-3 6 32 Auxiliary Requirements from other Departments Bio 121, Human Anatomy & Physiology 3 3 Electives 52 TOTAL REQUIRED FOR GRADUATION 128
+Specific Departmental Requirements PE 170, Introduction to Health, Physical Education, and 2 Recreation 3 PE 189.
+Foundation of Physical Education 1 3 PE 191, Foundation of Physical Education II PE 200, Foundation of Physical Education III 2 3 PE 243, Health and Safety Education 2 PE 254, Adaptive Physical Education 3 PE 260.
+Anatomical Kinesiology 3 PE 360, Physiological Kinesiology 3 PE 370, Physical Education in Elementary School 2 PE 496, Seminar in Current Issues, Trends, and Problems 26 Other Departmental Requirements Six hours to be selected from the courses listed below.
+2 PE 165.
+First Aid 2 PE 224, Prevention & Care of Athletic Injuries 3 PE 300, Theory & Teaching of Folk & Social Dance PE 315.
+Rules & Mechanics of Officiating 2 3 PE 350, Tests & Measurements in Physical Education PE 375, Psychology of Coaching & the Conduct of Competitive Sports 3 PE 480, Organization & Administration of Health, Physical 3 Education and Recreation PE 499, Independent Study 1-3 32 6 Auxiliary Requirements from other Departments 3 3 Bio 121, Human Anatomy & Physiology Electives